-The LADEE launch will be the first lunar mission to launch from NASA's Goddard Space Flight Center's Wallops Flight Facility in Virginia.
-This mission also marks the first time a payload has been launched aboard a U.S. Air Force Minotaur V rocket integrated by Orbital Sciences Corp., NASA officials have said.
+The LADEE launch was the first lunar mission to launch from NASA's Goddard Space Flight Center's Wallops Flight Facility in Virginia.
+This mission also marked the first time a payload has been launched aboard a U.S. Air Force Minotaur V rocket integrated by Orbital Sciences Corp., NASA officials have said.

-Once launched, the probe will take about 30 days to get to the moon; LADEE will then go through a checkout period for another 30 days.
-After that, the probe is scheduled to conduct 100 days of science operations.
+Once launched, the probe took about 30 days to get to the moon; LADEE then went through a checkout period for another 30 days.
+After that, the probe was scheduled to conduct 100 days of science operations.